fablabbcn/fablabbcn-legacy-web/_posts/news-post/2020-04-24-smart-citizen-covid-19.md

 ![](https://i.imgur.com/9nHMBW0.png)

 During March and April, climate conditions were significantly variable in Barcelona, thus requiring some caution when looking at air pollution data.
-In particular, the first week of increased activity due to changes in the lockdown policy, corresponded with a week of rainy and unstable conditions, which might mask the expected air quality changes as we can see an upward trend in the noise pollutions levels.
+In particular, the first week of increased activity due to changes in the lockdown policy, corresponded with a week of rainy and unstable conditions, which might mask the expected air quality changes, as we can see an upward trend in the noise pollutions levels for the same period.

 If we look again at noise pollution, we can see how citizens across Barcelona have sensed the calmness during the confinement.
 Even more, we can see how in some areas with higher traffic density, the noise levels are coming back to normal after the confinement measures decreased on the past days.